 Estimates and underlying assumptions are regularly reviewed.
 Any change to estimates is recognised in the year if the change affects only that year, or into future years if it also affects future years.
-In the process of applying CBL's accounting policies, management has made the following judgements estimates and assumptions that have had the most significant impact on the amounts recognised in these financial statements.
+In the process of applying CBL's accounting policies, management has to make the following judgements, estimates and assumptions that have the most significant impact on the amounts recognised in the financial statements.
 The determination of the fair value of investment property is regarded as a critical estimate and is valued at least on an annual basis.
 This requires the estimation of current market values by an independent registered valuer.

-The accounting policies set out below have been applied consistently to all periods presented in these financial statements.
+The accounting policies set out below are applied consistently to all periods in preparing financial statements.